Lumexralph/Concurrency-with-Go/patterns/README.md

 How?

 Establish a signal(channel) between parent goroutine and its children, that allows parent to signal cancellation to its children.
 Signal is read-only channel called `done` by convention.
 The parent goroutine passes this channel to the child goroutine and the closes the channel when it wants to cancel the child goroutine.

+If a goroutine is responsible for creating a goroutine, it is also responsible for ensuring it can stop the goroutine.

+## The `or-channel`

+It is a pattern that creates a composite `done` channel through recursion and goroutines.
+Combining one or more `done` channels into a `done` channel that closes if any of its component channel closes.